 B-CC’s Summer Academy and Mentoring Program aims at helping at-risk rising 9th and 10th graders better prepared for the challenges, and be more engaged with their education, at Bethesda-Chevy Chase High School.
-The program consists of a three-week 9th Grade Summer Academy, in place since 1999; a one-week 10th Grade Summer Academy, new in 2012; and BRAG (Barons Reaching Academic Goals) which provides mentoring support for at-risk 9th and 10th graders throughout the school year.
+The program consists of a three-week 9th Grade Summer Academy, in place since 1999, and a one-week 10th Grade Summer Academy, added in 2012.

 The three-week long 9th Grade Summer Academy Program helps prepare at-risk incoming 9th graders, who have struggled at Westland Middle School, for a successful transition to B-CC.
 Students attend four classes each day — English, Math, Study Skills, and a Seminar — to work on language, math, note-taking and test-taking skills in preparation for the academic demands of ninth grade.
 They also learn from representatives from the counseling and athletics departments, the SGA, and other extracurricular activities about the resources that are available at the school and what it is like to be a student at B-CC.
 The program also includes a day dedicated to community service to encourage students to take greater interest in and feel more connected to the B-CC community at large.

 To ensure parental involvement, parents of Summer Academy participants are asked to attend an orientation on the first day to meet the staff and learn about the program’s expectations, and are invited, at the conclusion of the program, to an evaluation session to discuss their students’ progress at the academy and to learn about the resources available to the students and how parents can stay involved in their children’s education during the school year.

 Participation in the Program is open to all B-CC students.
-Annually invitations to attend the 9th Grade Summer Academy are sent to a group of about 100-120 Westland Middle School students who have been identified during the prior year as facing struggles that might present extra challenges in 9th grade, and generally about 50-60 students accept the invitation.
+Invitations to attend the 9th Grade Summer Academy are sent every year to a group of about 100-120 Westland Middle School students who have been identified during the prior year as facing struggles that might present extra challenges in 9th grade.
+Generally about 50-60 students accept the invitation.
 There typically is a demographic mix of students, racially and geographically, from within the B-CC cluster area.